 Grease – A common mistake is made when cleaning real dirty wood surfaces.
 We misinterpret cleaning the finish to cleaning the wood.
 Don’t be harsh in your cleaning effort.

-Another reason to consider this is is furniture polish and wax can build up over time and will cause concerns on the appearance of the finish.
+Another reason to consider this is is furniture polish and wax can build up over time and will cause concerns about the appearance of the finish.
 A general rule is to use a moist cloth and wipe away the dirt and grease as needed.

 If grease is not removing by using a moist cloth there are alternatives.